reiryuki/Hi-Res-Audio-Enabler-Magisk-Module/README.md

 - Reboot

 ## Troubleshootings
-- Use Audio Modification Library module if you using other modules which also patching audio_policy_configuration.xml
+- Use Audio Modification Library module if you using other modules which also patching audio_policy_configuration.xml like Audio Compatibilty Patch, Dolby Atmos Oneplus 8 Visible, and Sound Enhancement.
 - Delete /data/adb/modules/HiResAudio folder via recovery if you facing bootloop and send copied and zipped /data/system/dropbox files for fix
 - Open issues and send full logcats if this module is not working for your device